Bit-Quill/documentation-website/_search-plugins/sql/sql/nested.md

 ## Nested In SELECT Clause

 The nested function is used in the `SELECT` clause to unnest nested object type collections.
 The nested collection is flattened and a cartesian product is returned when querying against two or more nested collections.
-The nested function is supported in the V2 engine in the `SELECT` and `WHERE` clauses, see [query-processing-engines](https://opensearch.org/docs/latest/search-plugins/sql/limitation/#query-processing-engines) for more details.

 ### Syntax